jessepav/libgdx-wiki-old/Google-Play-Games-Services-in-LibGDX.md

-[Google Play Game Services](https://developers.google.com/games/services/) offers cross platform social leaderboards, achievements, and much more (realtime multiplayer, cloud saves, anti-piracy...)
+[Google Play Games Services](https://developers.google.com/games/services/) offers cross platform social leaderboards, achievements, and much more (realtime multiplayer, cloud saves, anti-piracy...)

+## Using open-source libGDX Extension
+Google Play Games support for libGDX games on Android and Desktop is provided by [https://github.com/MrStahlfelge/gdx-gamesvcs]gdx-gamesvcs libGDX extension.
+The following article describes the manual integration in your project without using this lib.

 ## Android Integration example